 Anthony Weyand and Mae McGovern continued to live at 445 Marlborough until his death in February of 1958.
 After his death, Mae McGovern moved to an apartment at 366 Commonwealth.

-By late 1960, 445 was owned by James D. Kelleher and Bridget P. Kelleher.
+On February 27, 1960, 445 Marlborough was purchased from the Foleys by James D. Kelleher and his wife, Bridget P. (Keeffe/O’Keefe) Kelleher.
+They lived in Belmont.
 In November of 1960, they filed for (and subsequently received) permission to convert the property into seven apartments, noting on their application that they “purchased this property as a seven family dwelling” and had been “informed that the building had been used for that purpose for many years.”

-In February of 2006, 445 Marlborough was purchased by Kenneth S. Frieze, a business consultant and investment banker.
+The property changed hands and on February 28, 2006, was purchased by Kenneth S. Frieze, a business consultant and investment banker.
 In May of 2006, he applied for (and subsequently received) permission to remodel the property and convert it into a two family dwelling.
 After the remodeling was completed, he and his wife, wedding and special event planner Tamar Salter Frieze, made it their home.

 In September of 2009 and August of 2012, Kenneth Frieze acquired the two condominium units on the third floor of 447 Marlborough.
 They applied for (and subsequently received) permission to combine the two units and cut a door in the party wall, providing access between 445 Marlborough and the third floor of 447 Marlborough.